erigones/esdc-docs/user-guide/gui/datacenters/images.rst

 A disk image can be created, updated or deleted by a *SuperAdmin* or by a *ImageAdmin* (DC-bound image only).
 A disk image can be created from a snapshot of a virtual server or can be imported from a remote location.
 The import operation can be performed only by a *SuperAdmin* or a *DCAdmin* user with *ImageAdmin* **and** *ImageImportAdmin* permissions.
 An image used by at least one virtual machine cannot be deleted.
 However, its *Access* attribute can be changed to *Deleted*, thus the image will be hidden and unusable for new virtual servers.

+.. note:: Management of server images is related to the :ref:`VMS_IMAGE_VM <dc_image_settings>` global setting.
+With no image server configured all operations will be performed at database level only.

 .. seealso:: Creating an image from a server snapshot is thoroughly explained in a :ref:`separate chapter <image_create>` dedicated to virtual server :ref:`snapshots <snapshot>`.

 .. image:: img/images_update1.png